cfschilham/kryer/README.md

 You can now run it:
 `$ kryer --help`

-On Windows you can place the executable in a new directory in Program Files, for example, and then add it to your environment variables.
+On Windows, you can place the executable in a new directory in Program Files, for example, and then add it to your environment variables.

 To set your environment variables open Control Panel > System and Security > System > Advanced System Settings > Environment Variables